Enrique1987/databricks/01_02_Data_Engineer_Professional/Data-Enginner-Professional-Theorie.md

 **Bronze Layer**
 - Replaces the raditional data lake.
-- Represents the full, unprocessed hisotry of the data.
+- Represents the full, unprocessed history of the data.
 - Captures the provenance(what,when and from where) of data loaded intoe the lakehouse.
 - Data is stored efficiently using Delta Lakehouse.
 - If downstream layers discover later they need to ingest more, they can come back to the Bronze source to obtain it.